 The best way to store your smoked turkey is in an airtight container.
 It can be kept for up to 7 days, but will soon lose its smoky flavor.
 If you want to keep the turkey for longer, wrap it in foil and then store it in a freezer bag.
 This will help preserve the smoked flavor much better than in an airtight container.

 The best way to reheat a turkey is slowly.
-The meat needs to be heated gradually, otherwise you risk drying out the meat or even burning it.
+The meat needs to be heated gradually otherwise, you risk drying out the meat or even burning it.
 When reheating a smoked turkey, make sure that you use low heat to give the meat time to cook.

 How to check if your turkey is ready and how long to leave it in the smoker